vfschiavon/RSAencrypting/README.md

 # RSAencryption
-RSA encryption algorithm made with Python (without imports).
-This was made during Discrete and Finite Math II
+RSA encrypting algorithm made with Python (without imports from RSA libraries).
+This was made for Discrete and Finite Math II subject.
+More infos about the working steps of the program can be found at the Relatorio.pdf file.